 1. Supports healthy aging

 Proteins that regulate biological pathways called sirtuin protect your cells from age-related decline.
 Your cells use NAD+ to make sirtuin proteins work.
 Think of sirtuins as regulators: They play a crucial role in maintaining the length of telomeres, DNA strand end caps that keep our chromosomes from unraveling.
 Scientists have linked long telomeres with longevity.

 According to Dr. Elissa Epel, PhD, co-author of New York Times bestseller “The Telomere Effect” and UCSF professor, “When we measure telomeres in midlife, they’re a pretty reliable predictor of who gets disease early and, in some studies, who dies early.
 So, they do matter when we’re older.”

 Because you want long telomeres and the longevity that goes along with them, you need plenty of NAD+ to keep them working efficiently.

 In one study, researchers stressed rat brain cells by depriving them of oxygen, then they added NAD+ right to the cell culture.
 They found that cells treated with NAD+ were more resistant to stress and fewer cells died than in the cultures that did not get the extra shot of NAD+.
-Translation: healthy levels of NAD+ keep you strong and resilient, especially in the face of stress.
+Translation: Healthy levels of NAD+ may help your cells stay strong and resilient, especially in the face of stress.

 Glutamate, a chemical that brain cells use to talk to other cells, causes neurons to get excited, which releases free radicals and stresses them.
 Being in ketosis increases the NAD+ to NADH ratio, which protects brain cells from damaging free radicals.